· Cleaning Tips · 3 min read

 • Don’t ever use hot water, it will harden and ball up the fiber.

 • Avoid using fabric softener.
-It won’t be effective to a microfiber cloth.
+It won’t be effective against a microfiber cloth.

 • Wash it separately, don’t wash it with some other cloth.